 We get a surprising number of inquiries from people looking to have custom dice produced for a vast number of reasons: for special events, game releases, book releases, personal use, even trick dice for magicians.
 Unfortunately, Awesome Dice itself is not a manufacturer, so we are not always able to provide, but we can certainly point you in the right direction.

 First, let's stress the difference between custom dice and customized dice.

-- Customized dice are dice that have already been put into production.
+- Customized dice are, in essence, blank stock dice that have already been put into production.
 Your custom design can then be laser etched or painted onto the surface of one or more die faces.
 The die itself is not a custom shape or color, and since the design is laser etched as opposed to beveled, it might not sit as deeply as dice produced with a mold.
-You can get customized dice in small quantities and at reasonable prices.
-However, the cost will be higher than the retail price and you will be limited to the colors and shapes of stock dice already available.
+You can get customized dice in smaller quantities and at reasonable prices.
+However, depending on the material, the per-die cost will often be higher than custom dice and you will be limited to the colors and shapes of stock dice already available.

 Custom and Customized Dice Manufacturers

 Customized dice can be made in smaller quantities and the costs tend to be affordable.
 Depending, you may even be able to get price breaks by purchasing large quantities, though it won't bring the cost down to only pennies.
 You can get customized dice in a variety of styles from:

 - Chessex: Chessex offers customized dice in a large variety of d6 colors and sizes (with customization on the 1 or 6 face), a more limited variety of d10s (with customization on the 10 face), and opaque white dice (d4, d6, d8, d10, d12, & d20 with customization on all faces).
 The turnaround time for small orders is a few weeks